Thermal Conductivity and Temperature-Induced Band Gap Renormalization in Crystalline and Amorphous Ga$_2$O$_3$

-Gallium oxide is among the most promising materials for applications in novel electronic and optoelectronic devices, which are rapidly developed nowadays. $\beta$-Ga$_2$O$_3$ is a wide band gap semiconductor applied in high-power electronic devices\cite{ga2o3_el_devices}, light detectors\cite{ga2o3_light_detectors}, and LEDs\cite{ga2o3_leds}.
-Amorphous gallium oxide can be used as a material for gas sensors, memory devices, and photodetectors\cite{agao_gas_sens_mem_phot}.
+Gallium oxide is among the most promising materials for applications in novel electronic and optoelectronic devices, which are rapidly developing nowadays. $\beta$-Ga$_2$O$_3$ is a wide band gap semiconductor applied in high-power electronic devices\cite{ga2o3_el_devices}, light detectors\cite{ga2o3_light_detectors}, and LEDs\cite{ga2o3_leds}.
+Amorphous gallium oxide can be used as a material for heat insulation coatings\cite{csanyi_ltc_agao,heat_coat_ga2o3}, gas sensors, photodetectors, and memory devices\cite{agao_gas_sens_mem_phot}.
 The application potential of Ga$_2$O$_3$ is determined by its thermal transport and electronic properties, which are influenced by lattice vibrations, or phonons.
 Phonons transfer heat, defining the lattice thermal conductivity (LTC), which is the main part of thermal conductivity in semiconductors\cite{ltc_overview}.
-In addition, lattice vibrations influence the electronic band structure via electron-phonon coupling, leading to band gap renormalization (BGR)\cite{zacharias2020fully}.
+Lattice vibrations also affect the electronic band structure through electron-phonon coupling, leading to band gap renormalization (BGR)\cite{zacharias2020fully}.
 These effects of lattice vibrations on thermal transport and electronic properties can be investigated by several \textit{ab initio} DFT-based computational methods.
-For example, the approach based on the solution of the Boltzmann transport equation for phonons\cite{ltc_bte, ltc_bte_phono3py, ltc_bte_tdep} and the Green-Kubo method\cite{green-kubo, knoop} are applicable for calculating LTC of solids.
+For example, the approach based on the solution of the Boltzmann transport equation (BTE) for phonons\cite{ltc_bte, ltc_bte_phono3py, ltc_bte_tdep} and the Green-Kubo method\cite{green-kubo, knoop} are applicable for calculating LTC of solids.
 Phonon-induced BGR can be calculated using the Allen-Heine-Cardona theory\cite{bgr_ahc}.

-However, these approaches require calculating interatomic energies and forces for large supercells and long molecular dynamics trajectories.
-Therefore, these DFT-based methods are prohibitively computationally expensive for complex materials.
-Nevertheless, there is a way of overcoming this limitation.
-Machine-learning interatomic potentials, such as moment tensor potentials (MTPs)\cite{mlip}, allow one to calculate interatomic energies and forces with accuracy close to DFT, but much more efficiently.
-Thus, computation of interatomic energies and forces within the aforementioned approaches for obtaining LTC and BGR can be done by means of machine-learning interatomic potentials instead of DFT, which will make the calculations much less expensive\cite{rybin_mtp_ga2o3, yang2026neuroevolution}.